Local Renewable Energy Benefits and Resources

 Installed Price of Photovoltaics in the U.S.

-Tracking the Sun: The Installed Price of Residential and Non-Residential Photovoltaic Systems in the United States summarizes trends in the installed price of grid-connected PV systems in the United States.
-The present report focuses on systems installed through year-end 2015, with preliminary data for the first half of 2016.
+Tracking the Sun 10: The Installed Price of Residential and Non-Residential Photovoltaic Systems in the United States summarizes trends in the installed price of grid-connected PV systems in the United States.

 US Department of Energy's Wind Program